Brooklyn Dodgers (NFL): Post-Dwyer era

 At the end of the 1932 season, Bill Dwyer had enough of professional football.
 His three years with the Dodgers had cost him an estimated $30,000.
 The Dodgers were then purchased by two former New York Giants players, Chris Cagle and John Simms Kelly for $25,000.
 Cap McEwen, a successful college football coach, was then brought in to replace Friedman, who would continue to play tailback for the Dodgers through half of the upcoming season.
 The 1933 season also saw the NFL split into two divisions.
-The Dodgers were placed in the Eastern Division.
-Dodgers had a chance for first place, by posting a 5–2–1 record, however a 10–0 loss to the Giants in front of 28,000 Brooklyn fans at Ebbets Field ended that chance in November.
+The Dodgers were placed in the Eastern Division and had a chance for first place, by posting a 5–2–1 record.
+A 10–0 loss to the Giants in front of 28,000 Brooklyn fans at Ebbets Field ended that chance in November.

 The following season, Dan Topping bought Chris Cagle's half of the team.
 Topping would later become an owner and president of baseball's New York Yankees.
 Meanwhile, Cagle continued to play in the Brooklyn backfield.
-However, the only positive story to come out of the season for Brooklyn was the signing of Ralph Kercheval.
-Kercheval would go on to become one of the great NFL kickers.
-He returned to play for Brooklyn for the next seven seasons.
-He also scored every point for the Dodgers in their last six games as they finished with a 4–7 record.
+Brooklyn signed Ralph Kercheval, who later became one of the great NFL kickers.
+He returned to play for Brooklyn for the next seven seasons and scored every Dodgers point in their last six games as they finished with a 4–7 record.

 In 1935, Paul Schissler. the former coach of the Chicago Cardinals, took over as the Dodgers coach.
-However, the team's stars Cagle, Friedman, and Kelly all retired.
+Stars Cagle, Friedman, and Kelly all retired.
 As a result, the Dodgers line-up consisted of 15 rookies.
 The 1935 season did show the team posting a 5–6–1 record and second place in the Eastern Division.
 Over the next four seasons, the Dodgers placed either in the fourth or third place in the Eastern standings.
 Several of the star players to wear a Dodgers uniform during this time included Harold "Bunker" Hill, Bob Wilson, and Bill Lee.
 The roster also included future Hall of Famers, Red Badgro and Ace Parker.
 Both men had played professional baseball in the majors.
 Badgro played for the St. Louis Browns before playing in the NFL for the Giants and Yankees.
 Meanwhile, Parker played under Connie Mack, while as a member of the Philadelphia Athletics.
 He is best known for hitting a home run his first time at bat as a pinch hitter, becoming the first player in American League history to do so.
 Another future Hall of Famer joined the team in 1938, Frank Kinard.
 Kinard would play for Brooklyn for the rest of the franchise's history.

 The Dodgers made NFL history on October 22, 1939.
 That day, at Ebbets Field, the Dodgers played the Philadelphia Eagles in the first NFL game shown on television.
 The Dodgers won the game 23–14.